Table of Contents

 - Reduce the use of sugar if your teeth are sensitive.

 - Change your toothbrush many times after short intervals.

 - And visit a dentist once or twice a year.

 I feel pain in my teeth when I eat chocolate for numerous reasons, and depending upon these reasons, the treatment of my teeth may be different.

 The dentist may advise you to clean your teeth deeply if you have receding gums.
 If your teeth have no protective layer or loss of enamel, then you should use a special toothpaste.
 This toothpaste helps protect your teeth from more loss of enamel.
 And if you have tooth decay, then there should be a final choice that you must make.
 If you clean your teeth deeply, then it will remove plaque from your mouth.

-Chocolate is a delicious treat for people, but it may have side effects on my teeth.
+After a detailed discussion about “Why My Teeth Hurts When I Eat Chocolate,” I concluded that chocolate is a delicious treat for people, but it may have side effects on my teeth.
 Chocolate contains sugar and acids in it that can damage our teeth.
-The acids affect and damage the tooth's enamel; sugar is the leading cause of cavities.
+The acids affect and damage the tooth’s enamel; sugar is the leading cause of cavities.
 The overeating of chocolate may be responsible for the cavities and make the enamel of the tooth thin.
 So, if you do not want to let go of the chocolate, you will brush your teeth whenever you eat chocolate and avoid the excess use of sugar.
 In another case, if you have severe dental problems, you should let off the chocolate because your health is more important than the chocolate.